 - Schools Georgia College & State University, Gordon College

-Martin Dewald has played for the German national team.
+Martin Dewald has played for the German national team for a decade.

 Dewald debuted in Bundesliga-1 at age 16, hitting .250/.345/.271 for the 2002 Heidenheim Heideköpfe while playing six positions; he allowed 3 runs and retired no one as a pitcher.
 In the 2003 European Junior Championship, Martin was 1-1, allowing 11 runs (5 earned) and walking 12 in 9 innings; at the plate, he was 2 for 9 with a triple, 2 walks, 3 runs and 3 RBI.
 He hit .230/.377/.246 for Heidenheim that year and went 7-0 with a 1.52 ERA.
 He split catching duties when not pitching.
 Martin fanned 51 in 41 1/3 IP and allowed only a .169 average.
 Had he qualified, he would have been second in ERA behind Martin Almstetter; he was 9th in strikeouts.